hugoppp-uni/Betriebssysteme/prak2/README.md

 ## FIFO
-- Implementation of buffer as queue or rolling array
+- Implementation of buffer as queue or circular buffer

 ### Variant 1 Semaphore